altoo-ag/akka-kryo-serialization/README.md

             # If enabled, allows Kryo to resolve subclasses of registered Types.
             #
-            # This is primarily useful when idstrategy is set to "explicit".
+            # This is primarily useful when id-strategy is set to "explicit".
 In this
             # case, all classes to be serialized must be explicitly registered.
 The
             # problem is that a large number of common Scala and Akka types (such as
             # Map and ActorRef) are actually traits that mask a large number of